Analyzing VCI Global (NASDAQ:VCIG) & V2X (NYSE:VVX)

 |3.33

 V2X has a consensus target price of $53.33, suggesting a potential upside of 7.61%.
-Given V2X’s higher possible upside, analysts plainly believe V2X is more favorable than VCI Global.
+Given V2X’s higher probable upside, analysts clearly believe V2X is more favorable than VCI Global.

 Insider and Institutional Ownership